Linkage & Articulation Agreements

 Agreements are currently in place in the following areas of academic interest at these select institutions:

-- Engineering: Columbia University, Case Western Reserve University and Rensselaer Polytechnic Institute.
+- Engineering: Case Western Reserve University and Rensselaer Polytechnic Institute.
 Note: Students have two options for pursuing engineering: 1. enrolling in the 3+2 track (which, after 5 years of school, leads to the candidate receiving two bachelor’s degrees) or 2. completing a bachelor's degree at Dickinson and then pursuing a separate graduate program in engineering.

 - Law: Penn State Dickinson Law